awsug/blog/content/post/community-india-is-back.md

 ## **WORKSHOPS**

-AWS Community Day 2020 comes with 4 hands-on workshops listed as below:
+AWS Community Day 2020 workshops last for 4 hours and are listed below:

 * **Containers:** The workshop will be lead by Sandip Das ( AWS Container Hero) and Dipali Kulshrestha (AWS Community Leader) on 17th October at 2:00 pm IST.
-The workshop will be of 4 hours.
+The workshop will be for 4 hours.
 * **Machine Learning:** The workshop will be lead by Jayesh Ahire (AWS ML Hero) and Sukanya Mandal (AWS reInvent 2019 Diversity Scholarship Winner) on 17th October at 2:00 pm IST.
-The workshop will be of 4 hours.
+The workshop will be for 4 hours.
 * **Serverless:** The workshop will be lead by Bhuvaneswari Subramani and Dhaval Nagar on 17th October at 2:00 pm IST.
-The workshop will be of 4 hours.
+The workshop will be for 4 hours.
 * **Alexa:** The workshop will be lead by Karthik Ragubathy(Solutions Architect) with the Alexa team on 17th October at 2:00 pm IST.
 The workshop will be of 4 hours

   ## **KEYNOTE SPEAKER**